skr47ch/SSAS_Cube_Metadata_Generator/README.md

-# SSAS_Cube_Metadata_Generator
+# SSAS_Cube_Metadata_Generator (In Progress)
-A powershell script is used to output data in json fromat which can then be read easily; python in this case
+A list of Powershell scripts to generate metadata for SSAS cubes - Multidim and Tabular